- Chart

 Investment Approach and Strategy

-Composition The ETF holds a mix of investment-grade corporate bonds, government securities, mortgage-backed securities, and asset-backed securities.
+Composition The ETF primarily holds a diversified portfolio of investment-grade corporate bonds, with potential exposure to other fixed-income instruments such as government securities, asset-backed securities, and mortgage-backed securities.

 Market Position